Valley Metro Rail: Rolling stock

 As of 2020, Valley Metro Rail operates a fleet of 50 Kinki Sharyo Low Floor Light Rail Vehicles (LRVs), which were built exclusive to VMR.
 Each vehicle has a seated capacity of 66.
 Due to the desert climate of the Phoenix area the units were designed with more insulation and solar reflective windows as well as larger air conditioner units.
-The vehicles are accessible with space for four wheelchairs and four bicycles, per vehicle with addition to a hydraulic levelling system to remove potential vertical gap, to ease loading.
+The vehicles are accessible with space for four wheelchairs and four bicycles, per vehicle with addition to a hydraulic leveling system to remove potential vertical gap, to ease loading.
 Up to three vehicles may operate together in a single train set but are typically in sets of two.
 The vehicles have a maximum speed of 58 mph.
-The LF-LRVs are also equipped with energy absorbent bumpers to reduce the effects of road vehicle collision, measures warranted due to the light rail mostly running in the center of streets.

-In 2017, Valley Metro contracted Brookville Equipment Corporation and Siemens Mobility for six and 11 light rail vehicles, respectively, with the Brookville fleet planned to be used for Tempe Streetcar service.
+The LF-LRVs are also equipped with energy absorbent bumpers to reduce the effects of road vehicle collision, measures warranted due to the light rail mostly running in the center of streets.In 2017, Valley Metro contracted Brookville Equipment Corporation and Siemens Mobility for six and eleven light rail vehicles, respectively, with the Brookville fleet planned to be used for the Valley Metro Streetcar.
 The first Siemens car arrived in March 2020 and the first Brookville car for Tempe in March 2021.

 Fares

-Valley Metro Rail shares its fare system with the Valley Metro Bus system, but uses a proof-of-payment system to allow for simplified boarding and platform access.
-Tickets can be purchased from ticket vending machines at the entrance to all stations but must be validated before boarding the train.
+Valley Metro Rail shares its fare system with the Valley Metro Bus system but uses a proof-of-payment system to allow for simplified boarding and platform access.
+Fares on Valley Metro Rail contribute to fare capping.
+A reloadable Copper Card can be purchased from ticket vending machines at the entrance to all stations, or purchased in the Valley Metro App, but must be validated or scanned before boarding the train.
+Copper Cards can also be purchased at select retailers.

 Fare inspections are conducted throughout the system at random to ensure compliance.
 As of 2015, the system has a fare-compliance rate of 94%.